Staraya Kupavna: History

+It was first mentioned on 1348 named "New village on Kupavna" following the name of one of the numerous tributaries of Klyazma flown nearby.

+Starting from 17th century it had a name of "Village of Demidov" as one as "Kupavna".

+Starting from mid-19th century it changed a name to current one.

+It was granted town status in 2004.

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with five rural localities, incorporated within Noginsky District as the Town of Staraya Kupavna.
 As a municipal division, the Town of Staraya Kupavna is incorporated within Noginsky Municipal District as Staraya Kupavna Urban Settlement.

 Economy

 Over thirty companies are operating in the industrial area of the town, including: OJSC Pharmaceutical plant "Akrikhin", CJSC "Base #1 Chimreaktivov", CJSC "Textile firma Kupavna", OJSC "Zhelezobeton, OJSC "Moskhim", OJSC "Lakra Sintez", OJSC "Biserovsky kombinat etc.

 Transportation

 Kupavna railway station is located on the Moscow–Nizhny Novgorod line 9 km from the town.
 Local buses link the town with Moscow, Noginsk, and Monino.

 Politics

 On November 23, 2009, the former mayor of Staraya Kupavna, Anatoly Pleshan, was convicted of taking a bribe for assisting a developer with getting an approval from the residents for construction of a high-rise condo and sentenced to seven years in prison.